aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D99

+Continued working on the basic algorithm lessons on FreeCodeCamp.
+Slowly but surely making my way through them.

 ### R1D98

 Continued working on the basic algorithm lessons on FreeCodeCamp.
 Slowly but surely making my way through them.